Below is a list of category definitions mailfloss uses to identify email addresses.

 Emails belonging to a banned keyword or domain.
 These are swear words and others that tend to be fake and perform poorly.

 These emails are from disposable email services that are temporary.
 They are not worth emailing and will affect deliverability.

 The domains of these emails do not have valid mx records and thus do not accept emails.

 The domain for the email address is not active, is showing as parked or as available for sale.
 The email addresses are likely to be invalid.

 The emails appear to be good but we could not verify because the domain is not responding.

 Emails contain blacklisted keywords defined by the user.

-Emails sent to this address hard bounce and should not be emailed.
+Emails sent to this address have bounced in the past and can be risky to email.